 What does queer mean?

-Historically, queer is negative term used against people perceived to be GLBT, but queer has more recently been reclaimed by some people as a positive term describing all those who do not conform to rigid notions of gender and sexuality.
+Historically, queer was a negative term used against people perceived to be GLBT, but queer has more recently been reclaimed by some people as a positive term describing all those who do not conform to rigid notions of gender and sexuality.

 Queer is often used in a political context and in academic settings to challenge traditional ideas about identity.
 More and more college and universities have courses on queer theory and degrees in queer studies.